Codalicio/array_summation/README.md

-A Jacvascript function to find the sum of the array items(numbers only).
+A regular Javascript function to find the sum of the array items(numbers only).

 Note : Array items other than the number type gets converted to number zero(0).